Hefty salaries: SC orders NAB to rectify list

 Reportedly, her son was among the 12 boys who were suspended from senior school over a nasty fight on campus.

-Chief Justice Nisar observed that the children’s small mistakes should be ignored, asking Kashmala to move a petition to the LHC which was the proper forum for the redressal of her grievance.
+Chief Justice Nisar observed that the children’s small mistakes should be ignored, asking Kashmala to moved petition to the LHC which was the proper forum for the redressal of her grievance.

 Meanwhile, the Supreme Court disposed of Kashmala Tariq’s plea against expulsion of his son from Aitchison College, directing her to approach the Lahore High Court first.